Autumn term 2024/25

 CME are children of compulsory school age (opens in a new tab) who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 This includes children who are awaiting a school place and children in receipt of unsuitable education, including those children local authorities are supporting to place into suitable education.

-Future data will be published annually.
-The next publication in winter 2024 will include termly data collected up to autumn 2024.
+This publication is updated annually, the next release in winter 2025 will include termly data collected up to autumn 2025.

 Explore data and files used in this release